viebel/blog.klipse.tech/_posts/2017-01-25-tiny-compiler-tokenizer.md

 ## Multiple character tokens:

-We will describe our multi-character token by means or regular expressions:
+We will describe our multi-character token by means of regular expressions:

 Here is a generic regexp tokenizer: